intercloud/gobinsec/README.md

 It has two entries:

 - **api-key**: this is your NVD API key
+- **strict**: tells if we should consider vulnerability matches without version as matching dependency
 - **ignore**: a list of CVE vulnerabilities to ignore

 You can also set NVD API Key in your environment with variable *NVD_API_KEY*.
 This key may be overwritten with value in configuration file.
 Your API key must be set in environment to be able to run integration tests (with target *integ*).